majornexha/majornexha/README.md

 - 👀 I’m interested in Cyber Security / Penetration Testing
 - 🌱 I’m currently learning Java/ node Js
 - 💞️ I’m looking to collaborate on Node js and Minting of NFT
-- 📫 How to reach me (text me on discord major_nexha)
+- 📫 How to reach me (text me on discord "major_nexha")
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: am so smart